ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-tensorflow/v0.2/README.md

 v0.02

 * Added Keras python library
-Added Tensorflow Magenta
+* Upgrade to cudnn 5
-Upgrade to cudnn 5
+* Upgrade to the latest version of boost 0.1.0+1518
-Upgrade to the latest version of boost 0.1.0+1518 Upgrade to the latest version of Tensorflow (0.9)
+* Upgrade to the latest version of Tensorflow (0.9)

 v0.01

 * Nvidia Driver Version:  352
-Cuda Toolkit Version:   7.5
+* Cuda Toolkit Version:   7.5
-Nvidia cuDNN Version:   4
+* Nvidia cuDNN Version:   4
-bfboost:                0.1.0+1402
+* bfboost:                0.1.0+1402